mvartani76/DGMD-E-27-Spring2016-P4/README.md

             animation-timing-function: ease-in-out;}
 }
 ```
-As can be seen from the code snippet above, using percentage values, the keyframe animation scales the image down, rotates in 3d along the X and Z axis, and the scales the image back up to the original size.<br><br>
+As can be seen from the code snippet above, using percentage values, the keyframe animation scales the image down, rotates in 3d along the X and Z axis, and then scales the image back up to the original size.<br><br>
 The keyframe animation starts when the mouse hovers over the photoimg9 picture.
 The css code snippet starts at **line 111** of **_naturepreserve.scss** as shown below.
 ```
 /* Start the keyframe animation when the mouse hovers over the photoimg9 picture */